SEN Information Report for Ormiston Victory Academy

 Plan – At this stage barriers to learning are identified, along with intended outcomes and details of the additional support that is to be provided.

-Before any additional provision is chose, the SENDCo or SEND Manager, class teacher, parent/carer and learner agree what their expectations are, in terms of improvement, following this intervention.
+Before any additional provision is chose, the SENDCo or Support for Learning Manager, class teacher, parent/carer and learner agree what their expectations are, in terms of improvement, following this intervention.
 A baseline will be recorded which can be used to measure the impact of the additional provision.

 Do – The additional support is put into place